Data-Science-NDegree-MRusso/DSND-P5-Recommendation-Engine/Recommendation_engine_writeup.md

 * Decompose the `train` part according to SVD, and use it to reconstruct example of user/item interactions that will be evaluated against the `test` matrix.

-If we go ahead in doing so, as documented in the notebook, and if we attempt at measuring the accuracy for different numbers of latent features (as done previously), we obtain something like this:
+If we go ahead in doing so, as documented in the notebook, we find quickly that there are **only 20 users** that would be present in both the `train` and `test` datasets.
+Such a low number has an immediate affect on the quality of the predictions we can make.
+Indeed, if we attempt at measuring the accuracy for different numbers of latent features (as done previously), we obtain something like this:

 <p align="center">
   <img width="850" height="610" src="./pictures/accuracy-vs-latent-factors-train-test.png">